Carlos González (footballer, born 1963)

-Carlos Alcides González (born November 11, 1963, in Seguí, Argentina) is a former Argentine footballer who played for clubs of Argentina and Chile.
+Carlos Alcides González (born 11 November 1963) is an Argentine former professional footballer who played as a midfielder for clubs of Argentina and Chile.

 Career

 Born in Seguí, González began playing football with local sides Club Atlético Patronato, Club Atletico Belgrano and Atlético de Rafaela before turning professional with Unión de Santa Fe aged 24.
 In 1992, González was part of Cobreloa's Chilean Primera División-winning side.

 After he retired from playing, González joined football manager Gustavo Alfaro's staff, working with him for over a decade, including two spells with Arsenal de Sarandí.